LODSContent/AZ-600-Configuring-and-Operating-Microsoft-Azure-Stack-Hub/Instructions/Labs/LAB_0402_Manage_Service_Principals.md

     - Username: **AzureStackAdmin@azurestack.local**
     - Password: **Pa55w.rd1234**

-1. Within the Remote Desktop session to **AzS-HOST1**, start PowerShell 7 as administrator.
+1. Within the Remote Desktop session to **AzS-HOST1**, start Windows PowerShell as administrator.
-1. From the **Administrator: C:\Program Files\PowerShell\7\pwsh.exe** window, run the following to establish a PowerShell Remoting session to the privileged endpoint:
+1. From the **Administrator: Windows PowerShell** window, run the following to establish a PowerShell Remoting session to the privileged endpoint:

     ```powershell
     $session = New-PSSession -ComputerName AzS-ERCS01 -ConfigurationName PrivilegedEndpoint
     ```

-1. From the **Administrator: C:\Program Files\PowerShell\7\pwsh.exe** window, run the following to create the new app registration (and service principal object) and store the reference to it in the **$spObject** variable:
+1. From the **Administrator: Windows PowerShell** window, run the following to create the new app registration (and service principal object) and store the reference to it in the **$spObject** variable:

     ```powershell
     $spObject = Invoke-Command -Session $session -ScriptBlock {New-GraphApplication -Name 'azsmgmt-app1' -GenerateClientSecret}
     ```

-1. From the **Administrator: C:\Program Files\PowerShell\7\pwsh.exe** window, run the following to retrieve the Azure Stack Hub stamp information and store the reference to it in the **$azureStackInfo** variable:
+1. From the **Administrator: Windows PowerShell** window, run the following to retrieve the Azure Stack Hub stamp information and store the reference to it in the **$azureStackInfo** variable:

     ```powershell
     $azureStackInfo = Invoke-Command -Session $session -ScriptBlock {Get-AzureStackStampInformation}
     ```

-1. From the **Administrator: C:\Program Files\PowerShell\7\pwsh.exe** window, run the following to terminate the PowerShell Remoting session ot the privileged endpoint:
+1. From the **Administrator: Windows PowerShell** window, run the following to terminate the PowerShell Remoting session ot the privileged endpoint:

     ```powershell
     $session | Remove-PSSession